Best Kosher Restaurants In Paris

 The Originals & The Impressive New Entrants From A Parisian Insider

-Thankfully, a few of the all-time favorites are still around that we have personally visited, which we have listed as the “Originals.”
-Yet, for the latest entrants to the Paris kosher food scene, we had to find an insider who lives and breathes the city daily.
-We turned to Ellie of @ByEllaParis, an American by birth and mom of four, living the Parisian dream for the past 15 years.
+Thankfully, a few of the all-time favorites that we have personally visited are still around, which we have listed as the “Originals.”
+Yet, we had to find an insider who lives and breathes the city daily for the latest entrants to the Paris kosher food scene.
+So, we turned to Ellie of @ByEllaParis, an American by birth and mom of four, living the Parisian dream for the past 15 years.
 Passionate about food and finding new twists on the culinary scene, Ellie, via her Instagram page, actively documents her food and lifestyle journey in a city well known for both.
-She is also on the cusp of opening her very own restaurant.
-With these bona fides, she is uniquely suited to provide an insiders guide to the best kosher food that dots the 20 arrondissements of Paris.
+In addition, she has her very own restaurant called By Ella.
+With these bona fides, she is uniquely suited to provide an insider’s guide to the best kosher food that dots the 20 arrondissements of Paris.

 Ellie’s Insider Picks

-Tikoun Olam reminds us of the hallmark Israeli hectic restaurant with a lively and welcoming vibe, especially when compared with traditional Parisian standards, which are notably more reserved.
-Serving up a variety of Israeli-style steaks, kebabs, hummus platters, and more, Tikoun Olam is a favorite in the city.
+Tikoun Olam reminds us of the hallmark Israeli hectic restaurant with a lively and welcoming vibe, especially compared to traditional Parisian standards, which are notably more reserved.
+Serving up various Israeli-style steaks, kebabs, hummus platters, and more, Tikoun Olam is a favorite in the city.